-When you think about being a news anchor, TV anchor comes first in mind.
+When you think about being a news anchor, a TV anchor comes to mind first.
 But there are also news anchor in other mediums such as radio.
-When deciding on how to apply, first decide on which medium would you want to work on.
+When deciding where to apply, first decide which medium would you want to work on.

-4. Job banks
+4. Job Banks

-Aside from covering the social media accounts and watching the news shows, I highly suggest to make a profile in job banks.
+Aside from covering social media accounts and watching the news shows, I highly suggest making a profile on job bank pages.
 Creating your profile and customizing it to receive news anchor related job openings increases your chances of landing the job.

 5. Practice, Practice, Practice

-Understand that your job includes probing for the latest news, so in auditions you could be ask to imagine yourself in situations where you get to interview a famous personality, or reporting from a disaster zone or pitch a news story.
-Regardless, a news anchor’s job is overarching, so you should cover a lot of field and do it well.
+Understand that your job includes probing for the latest news, so in auditions, you could be asked to imagine yourself in situations where you get to interview a famous personality, or reporting from a disaster zone or pitch a news story.
+Regardless, a news anchor’s job is overarching, so you should cover a lot of fields and do it well.